MScDissertation/NLP/modelsFT/README.md

 <code>sh run_all.sh /media/data 2</code>

-arguments are output dir, batchsize and files to run
+arguments are output dir, batchsize and file to run if you want to run 1

-<code>sh run_all.sh /media/data 2 [bert-tiny bert-medium]</code>
+<code>sh run_all.sh /media/data 2 "bert-tiny"</code>

 Run question answering